hantsy/helidon-sandbox/README.md

 }
 ```

-Run this application, try to use curl to test if the error handling worked as expected.
+Starts the application, use curl to check if the error handling is worked as expected.

 ```
 curl -v http://localhost:8080/posts/noneExisting